Skip to main content

 • Transient Amnestic Episodes: Photodynamic therapy may cause transient amnestic episodes (temporary loss of memory).
 If observed, the therapy must be stopped immediately.
 If observed after treatment, contact your health care provider.

-• Risk of Eye Injury: Patients and health care providers must wear protective eyewear while operating BF-RhodoLED® lamp.
+• Risk of Eye Injury: Patients and health care providers must wear protective eyewear while operating BF-RhodoLED® or RhodoLED® XL.

 • Photosensitivity: Avoid sun exposure on the treated lesion sites and surrounding skin for approximately 48 hours following treatment.